What are Self-Directed Retirement Plans?

 So how does it work?

-Self-directing makes investing as simple as writing a check.
-The set-up process includes a free consultation to determine the best plan for you and help you choose the structure that meets goals.
+Self-directing with checkbook control makes investing as simple as writing a check.
+The set-up process includes a free consultation to determine the best plan for you and help you choose the structure that meets your goals.
 If you choose self-directing, we’ll facilitate a smooth transition.

 It is important to note that self-directed retirement accounts entail a greater level of compliance responsibility on the part of the account owner.
-We provide educational materials to help guide you and maintain relationships with leading law firms.
-Founded by a CPA, we’re uniquely positioned to serve you.
+We provide extensive educational materials to help guide you.
+Founded by a CPA, we’re uniquely positioned to serve your retirement planning needs.

 If you need help at any time, we’re just a phone call or an email away.